dwjoyce/pythonbook/Going loopy.rst

 Computers are very good at doing a number of steps repetitively, relieving us of many mundane tasks in our lives.
 In programming, this makes our programs much more flexible and involves a lot less typing which is always a good thing!

-Imagine drawing a hexagon (6 sided polygon) using turtle.
+Imagine drawing a hexagon (a 6 sided polygon) using turtle.
 There is the hard way, and the easy way.

 Doing it the hard way
 ---------------------